wechaty/wechaty/README.md

 [![npm version](https://badge.fury.io/js/wechaty.svg)](https://badge.fury.io/js/wechaty)
 [![Downloads][downloads-image]][downloads-url]

+# Voice of the Developer

+> @GasLin it may be the best wecaht sdk i have seen in github!
+[Link](https://github.com/zixia/wechaty/issues/8#issuecomment-228971491)

 # Examples
 Wechaty is super easy to use: 9 lines of javascript is enough for your 1st wechat bot.